-There are countless dieting tips, tricks, recipes, and meal plans available in a single Google search, all promoting different ways to lose weight.
-But beyond the hacks, what you eat and the amount you eat are affected by more than just your degree of motivation and the desire to look good.
-Even if you’re on a diet plan meant to help you lose weight fast, sometimes it’s still a struggle thanks to the natural urges of your body.
+There are countless dieting tips, tricks, recipes, and meal plans you can find in a single Google search, all promoting different ways to lose weight.
+But what you eat—and how much—is affected by more than just your hunger, desire to control eating, or diet plan.

-Therefore, when you first start a new diet—or you aren’t consuming enough energy for your brain’s needs—you can experience symptoms like weakness, hunger, depression, fatigue, and headaches, among other symptoms.
-The good news is that after several weeks the brain eases up on these signals.
-Dr. Prologo says your body finds a new set point.
+When you first start a new diet—or you aren’t consuming enough energy for your brain’s needs—you can experience symptoms like weakness, hunger, depression, fatigue, and headaches, among other symptoms.
+The good news is that after several weeks the brain eases up on these signals, Dr. Prologo says, as your body begins to find a new set point.

-Dr. Jason McKeown, MD, Neurologist, and CEO of Modius Health adds that once your body reaches a new set point, you’ll specifically see a reduction in your appetite and cravings.
-“To maintain results, diets in the long-term can influence this set-range, making your brain [sic] adapt and be comfortable at a lower weight,” Dr. McKeown says.
-Conversely, overeating certain foods high in sugar and saturated fats in the long-run could shift the set point for body fat upwards.
+Jason McKeown, MD, neurologist and CEO of Modius Health, adds that once your body reaches a new set point, you’ll see a reduction in your appetite and cravings.
+“To maintain results, diets in the long-term can influence this set-range, making your brain adapt and be comfortable at a lower weight,” Dr. McKeown says.
+It’s also possible to drive your set point upwards, he warns.

-McKeown adds that changing how the brain works takes months and sometimes even years, so diet and weight goals should be considered in the long-run.
-“In the long-run you could reset the weight range that your brain has established which will cause your body to speed up metabolism and decrease appetite, becoming comfortable with a lower weight,” McKeown says.
-“Whereas in the short-run, you may lose a few pounds, but you’ll often plateau and see the weight creep back up as it’s not enough to influence the weight your brain and body is happy with.”
+Changing your set point is no easy task: It can take months and sometimes even years, says Dr. McKeown, which is why you should set long-term diet and weight goals.
+“In the long run you could reset the weight range that your brain has established which will cause your body to speed up metabolism and decrease appetite, becoming comfortable with a lower weight,” Dr. McKeown says.
+“Whereas in the short run, you may lose a few pounds, but you’ll often plateau and see the weight creep back up as it’s not enough to influence the weight your brain and body is happy with.”

-Farrah Hauke, Psy.D., a psychologist in Scottsdale, Arizona who specializes in weight management and weight loss, agrees and adds that we are more likely to binge when we are overly restricting what we eat.
-Plus, when we eat foods higher in fat or sugar, our brains release “feel-good” chemicals that make these experience rewarding, Dr. Hauke says.
-Specifically, when we eat “junk food,” dopamine neurons are activated.
-“We don’t see this same brain stimulation with ‘diet foods’ such as broccoli and grilled chicken breast,” Dr. Hauke says.
+Farrah Hauke, a psychologist in Scottsdale, Arizona who specializes in weight management and weight loss, believes that people are more likely to binge when they overly restricting what they eat.
+When people eat foods higher in fat or sugar, the brain releases “feel-good” chemicals that make the indulgence more rewarding.
+“We don’t see this same brain stimulation with foods such as broccoli and grilled chicken breast,” Hauke says.